lucasjct/bruno-api-testing/test/readme.md

 # HTTPexpect

-The tests to API Rest, has used HTTPExpect, is a Golang Framework to send http requests.
+HTTPExpect, is a Golang Framework to send http requests.
 It is simple to use and fast to run.
 We can do the same assertion like Bruno.